 No metric value if Fewer than minimum N for the metric.
-No metric score or rating if School's population percentage is more than one standard deviation below the citywide average.
+No metric score or rating if Fewer than 15 students for the metric.

-► College and Career Preparatory Index for Students in the Lowest Third Citywide
+College and Career Preparatory Index for Students in the Lowest Third Citywide

 These metrics are calculated the same way as the corresponding metrics in the College and Career Readiness category, except that the population for each metric is limited to students in the lowest third citywide.